alexeyza/alexeyza.github.io/_posts/2016-09-28-setting-up-a-go-development-environment-with-sublimetext.markdown

 Install [GoSublime](https://github.com/DisposaBoy/GoSublime) through package control (`CTRL+Shift+P`).
 It's a Sublime Text plugin that provides Go code completion and other IDE-like features.

 Next, set up the PATH environment variables for Sublime Text.
-This setting has slightly changed over time (which is why you may find different variations of these instructions online), but my current set up works with the following settings in `Preferences -> Package Settings -> GoSublime -> Settings-User`.
+This setting has slightly changed over time (which is why you may find different instruction variations online), but my current set up works with the following settings in `Preferences -> Package Settings -> GoSublime -> Settings-User`.
 Make sure the GOPATH matches the path configured earlier.

 ```json